What is GDPR?

 - harmonise individual country level laws and ensure that Customer data is adequately protected

-- apportion penalty levels for non-compliance.
+- apportion penalty levels for non-GDPR compliance.
 Penalty levels are assessed at up to “the higher of 4% of an enterprise’s worldwide turnover or €20m”.

 The legislation is designed to provide “data subjects” (Customers) with several new rights including: –